DomBDev/portfolio/README.md

 My personal portfolio website built with Next.js, NestJS, and PostgreSQL.
 Features dynamic theming, an admin CMS, and interactive components.

-## Tech Stack

-- **Frontend**: Next.js, Tailwind CSS, Framer Motion, Radix UI
-- **Backend**: NestJS, PostgreSQL, Prisma
-- **Infrastructure**: Docker, DigitalOcean App Platform
-- **CI/CD**: GitHub Actions

 ## Project Overview

 This is my personal portfolio website that showcases my work, skills, and experiences.
-The project features:
+While the code is open source for reference and inspiration, it's primarily maintained by me for my personal use.

+### Features
 - Dynamic theme generation using OpenAI
 - Custom CMS for content management
 - Interactive project showcases